biodigitalmatter/bdm_voxel_builder/bdm_voxel_builder/agent_algorithms/readme_algo.md

 - move randomness controlled by setting the number of best directions for the random choice
 - build on existing volume
 - build and erase is controlled by gaining rewards
-- move and build both is regulated differently at different levels of environment layer density
+- move and build both is regulated differently at different levels of environment grid density

 ### Observations